Planes of satellites around Milky Way/M31-mass galaxies in the FIRE simulations and comparisons with the Local Group

 \subsubsection{M31-like planes}

 For comparison to M31's satellites, we mimic the completeness of PAndAS in our simulations.
 We first select all simulated satellites within $\dlim$.
-Then, we randomly choose a line of sight from which to observe the simulation, and we select only the satellites that then fall within a (2D) projected radius of 150 kpc from the host galaxy.
+Then, we randomly choose a line of sight from which to observe the simulation, and we select only the satellites that fall within a (2D) projected radius of 150 kpc from the host galaxy.
 We choose the 15 satellites with greatest stellar mass that fall within our mock PAndAS-like projection, to match the number of M31 satellites in our observational sample.
 We repeat this process along $10^3$ random lines of sight.

 In order to meet the 15 satellite criteria, we do not impose a lower limit on the stellar mass of satellites.
 At $\zzero$, the lowest mass satellite included in this sample has $\Mstar \approx 1.8 \times 10^4\, \Msun$.
-While most simulations easily meet the 15 satellite criteria, there are a few hosts that have fewer than 15 luminous satellites within the mock survey area.
-At $\zzero$, four of the isolated hosts have fewer than 15 satellites selected (as few as 9 satellites) for some lines of sight, so we exclude those snapshots.
+While most simulations easily meet the 15 satellite criteria, there are a few hosts with snapshots that have fewer than 15 luminous satellites within the mock survey area, so we exclude these snapshots.
+For example, at $\zzero$, four of the isolated hosts have fewer than 15 satellites selected (as few as 9 satellites) for some lines of sight.
 All simulations meet the satellite quota along most lines of sight, and in particular the hosts in LG-like pairs never suffer from this issue.